Boris Carmeli: Career

 Carmeli made his professional debut in 1956 at a music festival in Bologna's Arena Faenza.
 He performed the role of the philosopher Colline in Puccini's La bohème.
 Impressed, leading Italian opera conductor Tullio Serafin brought the singer to La Scala in Milan.

 Carmeli went on to perform in world-renowned opera houses with most of the leading conductors of his day, including Herbert von Karajan, Zubin Mehta, Leonard Bernstein, Riccardo Muti, Lorin Maazel, John Barbirolli, Yehudi Menuhin and Mstislav Rostropovich.
 In publicity photos made at La Scala and other venues, he is shown in the roles of Sarastro in Mozart's Die Zauberflöte, Galitsky and Khan Konchak from Borodin's Prince Igor, Marcello in Meyerbeer's Les Huguenots, and Leporello in Mozart's Don Giovanni.
-He appeared at La Scala in Mozart's Great Mass in C minor in 1960 and in Schönberg's Die Jakobsleiter in 1962.
+He appeared at La Scala in Mozart's Great Mass in C minor in 1960 and in Schönberg's Die Jakobsleiter in 1962.In 1969, he is Narbal in Les Troyens conducted by Georges Prêtre.

 In contemporary music, he also created the role of 9th anchoret at the 1973 Salzburg Festival in the world premiere of Orff's De temporum fine comoedia.
 In 1984, he appeared at the same festival as Julian Pinelli in a concert performance of Schreker's Die Gezeichneten.
 He appeared as Moloch in the European premiere of Penderecki's Paradise Lost conducted by the composer at La Scala in 1979.
 Carmeli created the North character in Stockhausen's Sirius in 1978, a composition commissioned by the West German government to celebrate the United States Bicentennial, and dedicated to "American pioneers on earth and in space".
 He also appeared in world premieres of contemporary Italian operas by Bruno Bartolozzi, Salvatore Allegra and Luciano Chailly.